ceccocats/tkDNN/README.md

 # tkDNN
 tkDNN is a Deep Neural Network library built with cuDNN and tensorRT primitives, specifically thought to work on NVIDIA Jetson Boards.
-It has been tested on TK1(branch cudnn2), TX1, TX2, AGX Xavier and several discrete GPU.
+It has been tested on TK1(branch cudnn2), TX1, TX2, AGX Xavier, Nano and several discrete GPUs.
 The main goal of this project is to exploit NVIDIA boards as much as possible to obtain the best inference performance.
 It does not allow training.

 If you use tkDNN in your research, please cite one of the following papers.
-For use in commercial solutions, write at gattifrancesco@hotmail.it or refer to https://hipert.unimore.it/ .
+For use in commercial solutions, write at gattifrancesco@hotmail.it and micaela.verucchi@unimore.it or refer to https://hipert.unimore.it/ .

 ```
 Accepted paper @ IRC 2020, will soon be published.